 The following presentations are available as Microsoft Powerpoint files.
 To view them, you will need compatible software (eg. Powerpoint, the free MS Powerpoint viewer or an alternative, such as Open Office).
 Please note the information in the fair usage section of this page.

 You are welcome to use these slides for personal education.
 If you would like to feature them in your own educational presentations, please contact the author.
 All content is copyright of Michael Pazianas, MD.

 Dr. Pazianas has served as a Member of the Grant Review Committee of the NIH, as well as the Endocrinology / Bone Grant Review and Career Development Award Committees of the US Department of Veteran’s Affair’s Research Program.
-Dr Pazianas is a member of the Editorial Board of the Journal of Spine and also a reviewer for highly rated journals including Nature, Proceedings of the National Academy of Science, Blood, and American Journal of Physiology.
+Dr Pazianas is a member of the Editorial Board of the Journal of Spine and also a reviewer for highly rated journals including Nature, the New England Journal of Medicine, Proceedings of the National Academy of Science, Blood, Journal of Bone and Mineral Research and the American Journal of Physiology.